 Young volunteers benefit greatly from their experiences and mentoring.
 Past Programmes have given wider recognition of our Young Volunteers' achievements and seen a boost to cv's for young people embarking on future careers.

-Who do you feel deserves to be recognised for the work they do, on poolside or behind the scenes in your Club?
-The Sarah Pusill Young Volunteer Award was introduced by our Past President as a way of rewarding talented and enthusiastic young volunteers from around the County.
+Each year we ask who you feel deserves to be recognised for the work they do, on poolside or behind the scenes in your Club The Sarah Pusill Young Volunteer Award was introduced by our Past President as a way of rewarding talented and enthusiastic young volunteers from around the County.
 The perpetual trophy will be held by the winner for a year.
-It's time to get nominating now!
+This year's winners will be announced at our AGM.

 Young Volunteer Awards 2017/18

 Citations and names of nominees for the Sarah Pusill Young Volunteer Award 2018 and winners announced at our AGM on 26 May 2018 were published during Volunteers' Week (1 to 7 June 2018).
 We are very grateful for the work they do, on poolside and behind the scenes.

 Congratulations to Somerset ASA Young Volunteer of the Year Libby Aldridge (Taunton Deane) who was presented with the Sarah Pusill Trophy by 2016/17 President Paul Sartain (pictured below).